litong01/hfrd/docker/certgen/README.md

 1. Download the tool container image

-        docker pull hfrd/certgen:latest
+    `docker pull hfrd/certgen:latest`

-2. Create a working directory, name it allcerts for example
+2. Create a working directory, name it *allcerts* for example or anything you like
-3. Place your kubeconfig file in allcerts directory
+3. Place your kubeconfig file in *allcerts* directory
-4. Download all your msp json files from your wallet and also place them in the allcerts directory
+4. Download all your msp json files from your wallet and also place them in the *allcerts* directory
-5. Change to allcerts directory and run the following command:
+5. Change to *allcerts* directory and run the following command:

 ```
         docker run -v $(pwd):/opt/agent/vars --rm hfrd/certgen:latest \
         ansible-playbook -e "namespace=default" certgen.yml
 ```
-6. If the command finishes successfully, you should have a file named certs.tgz in the allcerts directory.
+6. If the command finishes successfully, you should have a file named certs.tgz in the *allcerts* directory.

 Replace the word default in the command with your actual k8s namespace if your fabric network is not in the default namespace